Reinvention and renewed energy: London Fashion Week enters a new era

 Already, there are signs that the city is being taken more seriously.
 Earlier in the week, members of Parliament gathered to discuss whether London Fashion Week was in the national interest — marking the first time the event had been debated at government level.
 “We know as an industry that there is often a lapse of respect for fashion and the contribution it brings to the UK,” Weir said.
 “The world is watching this week.
 Let us show them what only London can do.”

 Indeed, there were blockbuster moments from the likes of Burberry — who closed out the week’s schedule with a star-studded show at Kensington Palace Gardens, attended by Elton John, Olivia Dean and Vanessa Williams — as well as H&M (the latter opened the week with a celebrity-filled catwalk walked by Romeo Beckham and with a performance from “Messy” singer Lola Young).
-But smaller designers also gave plenty to talk about — from noteworthy milestones, including the various anniversaries of Roksanda, Harris Reed, Ashish and Fashion East (the incubator that launched Jonathan Anderson’s career), to the innovation from newcomers including Oscar Ouyang, Maximilian Raynor and Johanna Parv, who staged her first solo runway show.
+But smaller designers also gave plenty to talk about — from noteworthy milestones, including the various anniversaries of Roksanda, Harris Reed, Ashish and Fashion East (the incubator that launched Jonathan Anderson’s career), to the innovation from newcomers including Oscar Ouyang, Maximilian Raynor and Johanna Parv.

 “It really feels like there’s a renewed sense of energy in London right now,” said Daniel Fletcher, who designs for his namesake label as well as the Chinese brand Mithridate.